If you and your spouse are separating, you might have questions about what happens to your:

 Your ex-spouse could agree to hold the benefits in trust and pay them to someone else, but that's fairly unlikely to happen.
 They'd have to fill out a Waiver of Survivor Benefits After Pension Commencement (Form P5) to waive (give up) their rights to the survivor benefits.

 Some plans might have other options so it’s helpful to review your plan before you make any decisions.
-See also Chapter 8 of the Q&A (PDF) for a discussion of survivor benefits.

 If you sign an agreement or have a court order to divide pension benefits, you have to send the agreement or order to the pension plan administrator with certain forms: